Black Media Story Summit

 Black Public Media (BPM) is committed to a fully realized expression of the African Diaspora.
 We support diverse voices by developing, producing and distributing innovative media about the black experience and by investing in visionary content makers.

 The conversations and partnerships formed at the summit will offer direction for future action to promote black storytelling.
 Select presentations will be live- streamed to allow input from the public.
-A white paper will be created and circulated among media executives and creatives as a blueprint for BPM’s content priorities for the next three years.
+A black paper will be created and circulated among media executives and creatives as a blueprint for BPM’s content priorities for the next three years.
 By making new connections and creating a path for ongoing conversations, the Black Media Story Summit will stand as a unique opportunity for advancing untold black stories.